zettsu-t/cppMockgen/howToUse.md

 because pure virtual functions (which are declared with =0) must be overridden but are not prohibited having their implementation.

-All codes quoted below are in the subdirectories of CppMockGen.
+All code quoted below is in the subdirectories of CppMockGen.

 ### Mock